algosup/2023-2024-project-4-sportshield-team-2/Documents/functionalSpecifications.md

 ### Persona 2 - William Greener

-William is a 37-year-old fan of surfs where I goes everymonth.
+William is a 37 year old fan of surfs where I goes everymonth.

 #### Goals
   - He aims to use the product for a while.
-  - He want to secure is surf board.
+  - He wants to secure is surf board.
-  - He want to be able to use it during an entire week-end or during is vacation in the Canary Islands.
+  - He wants to be able to use it during an entire week-end or during is vacation in the Canary Islands.

 #### Challenges
   - Bill needs a product which will not burn in the heat sun of Canary islandes.
   - He needs a production wich will not run out of battery.
-  - He need a device that is durable and weatherproof to withstand outdoor conditions (Water & Sand).
+  - He needs a device that is durable and weatherproof to withstand outdoor conditions (Water & Sand).

 ### Persona 3 - Steve Sinclair

-Steve Sinclair is a 63-year-old retreated.
+Steve Sinclair is a 63 year old retreated.
 He is in road trip around the world with his wife, to enjoy his retreat.

 #### Goals
-  - He want to protect is stuff will he is not in his camping-car.
+  - He wants to protect is stuff will he is not in his camping-car.
   - He intends to stay alert if someone touch to his stuff but he is not very good with smartphones.

 #### Challenges